 At the end of World War II, the military base was declared surplus and sold to the City of Savannah Beach, now Tybee Island, which in turn auctioned its land and many structures off to the public.
 Today, the Fort Screven district is an interesting mix of historic military quarters, concrete batteries, quaint cottages, new condominiums and the site of the historic Tybee Island Light Station.
 One of the most important remaining buildings is the Post Theater, which was operated as the Beach Theater by the family that owned the Lucas Theatre in Savannah until the mid-1960s, when the birth of the metroplex lured islanders to Savannah and the Beach Theater went dark.
 This important building stood vacant for the next 30 years, changing hands several times, and suffering a devastating fire which destroyed the wooden stage and much of the roof.
 In 1999, a developer applied for a demolition permit.

-Fortunately, the Tybee Historical Society realized the historical significance of the building and purchased it in 2001, saving it from destruction.
+Fortunately, the City of Tybee Island realized the significance of the building and stepped in to try to save it, taking out a temporary lease on the property.
+Then the Tybee Island Historical Society purchased it in 2001, permanently saving it from destruction.
 That year, the Friends of the Tybee Theater (FOTT) was formed by a group of concerned Tybee citizens as a non-profit organization dedicated to the restoration of this precious asset.
 Together they launched an extensive cultural assessment and planning process and in 2006, Friends of the Tybee Theater purchased the building from the Historical Society and embarked on a mission to reopen the Tybee Post Theater and give voice, once again, to this historic treasure.

 And over the next 15 years, the non-profit organization worked tirelessly to raise the funds necessary to restore and reopen the Theater.
-SPLOST funding of $350,000 was used in 2008 to refurbish the walls, recondition the steel roof structure and install a new roof.
+The City designated $350,000 in SPLOST funding to be used in 2008 to refurbish the walls, recondition the steel roof structure and install a new roof.
 Later that year, FOTT won a historic preservation grant to install new doors and windows.
-In 2012, with the help of a City of Tybee Island loan and the generous support of individuals, foundations and drew plans for the final restoration of the auditorium.
+In 2012, with the help of a City of Tybee Island loan and the generous support of individuals and foundations and drew plans for the final restoration of the auditorium.
 And in 2015, the theater restoration was completed, with air conditioning, seats, a gorgeous stage and an office upstairs.
 A Georgia Council of the Arts grant helped recreate the historic marquee and box office.
+The City purchased the sound, lighting and projection equipment, which it leased back to the Theater.
 And, finally, a commemorative engraved brick plaza and walkway was built to welcome the community back to this beloved historic landmark.